 It is important to alleviate some of this by having a safety net that is truly representative of the current financial landscape by providing a substantial minimum base benefit that accurately reflects the affected individual's income rather than a gross average.
-To accomplish this, we advocate for an employer paid base coverage that is equal to 59% of the individual member's current compensation as is done in other disability products such as those offered by Maine Municipal Association.

 We do advocate for the implementation of options to address current efforts by employers by supporting the tentative "substantially similar or better" language with which to allow employer/employee choice through bargaining if it is currently provided.
-If those opportunities do not exist, then this group can address a minimum benefit to ensure the health and safety of those experiencing loss of work, income, and mental/physical health issues
+If those opportunities do not exist, then this group can address a minimum benefit to ensure the health and safety of those experiencing loss of work, income, and mental/physical health issues.